mietek/ease-scroll/README.md

 Smooth scrolling in the browser.

-Minimal.
 Allows the user to interrupt scrolling.
+Minimal dependencies.

 Uses [ease](https://github.com/mietek/ease/) for CSS-style easing.